 "Developments are essential but you are not elected to just say yes to developers only," he told councillors.

-Mr Roach said residents who had lived in Cooedong Lane for decades were concerned by the council having approved a two-storey second dwelling despite a heritage report advising against it.
+Mr Roche said residents who had lived in Cooedong Lane for decades were concerned by the council having approved a two-storey second dwelling despite a heritage report advising against it.

 Cr Rod Kendall urged residents to make submissions on the draft DCP amendment to inform councillors of the "community's priorities".